-For a continuous vector x
+For a continuous vector x, evenly and seq_min_max()

-evenly-spaced values over the range lower
+create a sequence of n evenly-spaced values over the range lower

-is defined as min(x)
+– upper.
+By default, lower is defined as min(x) and upper as

 Usage